helm/charts/incubator/airflow/README.md

 requests the logs from each workers individually.
 This requires to expose a port (8793) and ensure the pod DNS is accessible to the web server pod, which is why StatefulSet is for.

+## DAGs Deployment

+### Mount a Persistent Volume

+You can store your DAG files on an external volume, and mount this volume into the relevant Pods (scheduler, web, worker).
+In this scenario, your CI/CD pipeline should update the DAG files in the PV.
+Since all Pods should have the same collection of DAG files, it is recommended to create just one PV that is shared.
+This ensures that the Pods are always in sync about the DagBag.

+To share a PV with multiple Pods, the PV needs to have accessMode 'ReadOnlyMany' or 'ReadWriteMany'.
+If you are on AWS, you can use [Elastic File System (EFS)](https://aws.amazon.com/efs/).
+If you are on Azure, you can use [Azure File Storage (AFS)](https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv).

 ### Embedded DAGs